sfaragy/Nextjs-Dashboard/README.md

-# Just practiece brashup playground.
+# Just practice brashup playground.
 I will try to put some notes and comments.

-### Adding Fonts
+## Adding Fonts

 ```
 import { Inter, Lusitana } from 'next/font/google';